-Three hours away or around 170 kilometers south of Manila is the coastal town of Mabini, Batangas, home to Anilao, the “so-called” birthplace of scuba diving in the Philippines.
-This town boasts of teeming marine biodiversity, with the abundance of corals and dense underwater life, making it popular not only in the Philippines but throughout the world.
+Three hours away from Manila is the coastal town of Mabini in Batangas, home to the “so-called” birthplace of scuba diving in the Philippines – Anilao.
+This town boasts of teeming marine biodiversity with the abundance of corals and dense underwater life, making it a must dive destination in the country.

-Its proximity to Metropolis makes it a great dive destination during weekends or Holiday on a day tour.
-A truly a world class diving destination, a must visit place for divers and non-divers alike.
+Its proximity to Metropolis makes it a great weekend dive destination or even a day tour.
+Anilao is truly a world class diving destination, a must visit place for divers and non-divers alike.

 |Route/Mode of Transportation||Travel Time||Fare|

-Since the discovery of Anilao as a premier dive site, numerous dive resorts have sprung up in the area that cater primarily to scuba divers although non divers are also welcome.
-Most resorts have their own swimming pools that are used for scuba diving lessons and for recreation specially for non-divers.
+Since the discovery of Anilao as a premier dive site, numerous dive resorts have sprung up in the area catering primarily to scuba divers although non divers are also welcome.
+Most resorts have their own swimming pools used for scuba diving lessons but can be used for recreation of non-divers as well.

 - Scuba Diving in more than 20 known dive sites, the number is still growing with the discoveries of more and more sites.
 Some of the popular dive sites include Koala, Ligpo Island, The Cathedral, Eagle Point, Arthur’s Rock or Dead Point, Twin Rocks, Mainit Point, Red Rock, Sombrero Island, Beatrice Rock, Bahura, Layag-Layag, Kirby’s Rock, Caban Cove, Darly Laut, Sepok Wall, Bethlehem, Mapating Rock, Merriel’s Rock, Devil’s Point, Red Palm, Bonito Island and Malajibomanoc Island among others.
 Day tour diving can cost for as low as P2500.00 for two dives with buffet meal.
 The cost can still go down to as low as P1,500 if you have gear, if you opt to bring your own meals, if there are enough number of divers in a boat to bring the share cost to its lowest or if you are doing a shore dive.
 Intro diving is as low as P1500.00.